 Even after local visits, reading or meeting the best specialists from A.J.
 Bernet Kempers to Pierre-Yves Manguin (EFEO) and Ambra Calo, the following commentaries must be considered as hypotheses, many more future discoveries being probable in such huge but up to now little-known area.

 The Maritime routes, taking less than one month when winds permitted a “sea- connection” from Tonkin/Bac Bao gulf to southern islands was another way to import, supported by the relatively great number of drums found in the eastern part of Java or other islands.
-Probably via the main harbours known to have been centres of great direct currents of trades, ceramics, metals, jewellery, mirrors, over the centuries.
+Probably via the main harbors known to have been centres of great direct currents of trades, ceramics, metals, jewelry, mirrors, over the centuries.

 Foreign objects concentrations, including not only bronze drums in central Java or south Sumatra, demonstrated the connections early established between chiefdoms so far away.
 Were the maritime drums’ routes largely subsequent to the mainland routes as brightly suggested by Mrs Ambra Calo?
 Probably, pending exact bronze dating techniques and also the fact that, once they reached the islands, the drums entered a series of extended intra or inter-island trade networks; complicating a diagnosis about their point of entry.